Elevation: 5,895 ft

 Stack Rock is an impressive granite tower that sits atop a peak with 515 feet of prominence.
-The tower has no easy route to its summit and there are lots of opportunities for establishing (or reestablishing) high quality Class 5 routes on its nearly vertical walls.
+The tower has no easy route to its summit and there are lots of opportunities for establishing (or reestablishing) high-quality Class 5 routes on its nearly vertical walls.
 The tower’s granite is solid with small crystals in places and some buckets.
 There are few small cracks to use for climbing or holding protection.
 Slings (large ones) will come in handy as you can use them to set anchors in many spots.
-The south wall has a couple of nice looking cracks that are obvious potential climbing lines.
+The South Wall has a couple of nice-looking cracks that are obvious potential climbing lines.
+USGS Cartwright Canyon

 Below you will find a bit of the tower’s climbing history that I have uncovered, photos, access information and a link to the Standard Route page.

-Although Stack Rock is visible from Bogus Basin Ski Resort until recently it was nearly impossible to reach it because private property blocked the more reasonable approaches.
+Although Stack Rock is visible from Bogus Basin Ski Resort, until recently it was nearly impossible to reach because private property blocked the more reasonable approaches.
 I am still tracking down information on the first ascent and technical climbing routes on the tower.

 Stack Rock History

-Yes, we climbed several routes on Stack.
-On the west side there’s the
+Yes, we climbed several routes on Stack Rock.
+On the West Side, there’s the

 standard route, a 2-3 pitch 5.6 (old school) climb.
 We did a couple of other

 harder routes but as I recall they are all only single pitch.
 We didn’t take

 a camera so I don’t have any good shots of the place or I could point out